 Taylor Jenkins Reid's Daisy Jones & The Six opens by noting this is the only official account of the titular band's history and dramatic breakup mid-tour in 1979, an event that has remained a mystery for 40 years.
 What follows is so realistic and rich in details, readers might forget the band is fictional.

-At the start of her career in the early 1970s, Daisy, a wild child and naturally gifted singer, wants to record her own songs, not the pop ditties her reps push on her.
-Another artist on her label, Billy Dunne, frontman of a rock band called The Six, has written a song his producer says should be a duet with a female vocalist.
-Like Daisy Jones.
-She and Billy begrudgingly agree to work together, resulting in combustible chemistry and a hit that begs for more collaboration between the two.
+In the early 1970s, Daisy is a wild child and naturally gifted singer who begrudgingly agrees to work with Billy Dunne, frontman of a rock band called The Six.
+Billy has written a song his producer says should be a duet with a female vocalist.
+The result is combustible chemistry and a hit that begs for more collaboration between the two.
 When Daisy is invited to join the band, she's a grenade thrown into the mix, and sparks fly, both good and bad.

-Reid tells the story through excerpts from interviews with band members and the people caught up in their vortex--she's trimmed all the fat and included only the juiciest morsels.
-Daisy Jones & The Six is more than sex, drugs and rock 'n' roll, though there's plenty of that.
-It cracks open the creative process and shows how much it costs sometimes to make art that resonates.
-The songs are described with such ache and raw emotion that readers will wish the band's music were real.
-Each character springs to life; they're inspiring and tough and messy and heartbreaking.
-Rock stars--they're just like us. --Elyse Dinh-McCrillis, blogger at Pop Culture Nerd
+Daisy Jones & The Six is an oral history about more than sex, drugs and rock 'n' roll, though there's plenty of that.
+This novel cracks open the creative process and shows how much it costs sometimes to make art that resonates. --Elyse Dinh-McCrillis, blogger at Pop Culture Nerd